wp-plugins/sumome/Readme.txt

 = Do you provide instant connections to any email providers? =

-Yes, we provide instant integration with Mailchimp, Aweber, Constant Contact and Campaign Monitor.
+Yes, we provide instant integration with Mailchimp, Aweber, GetResponse, Constant Contact and Campaign Monitor.
 When a user joins, their email is automatically subscribed to your MailChimp, Aweber, or other newsletter list.
 Alternately, you can simply download a CSV list of your newsletter subscribers.

 == Other Notes ==